KeertanGanugapenta/catalog_exam/README.md

 ### Example Output

 ```
-The Secret for testcase1.json is: 4
+The Secret for testcase1.json is: 3
 The Secret for testcase2.json is: 79836263940096
 ```

-## License

-This project is open-source and available under the MIT License.

----

-Feel free to modify the repository link and any other parts as necessary to fit your project!